Midwest Real Estate Investing: How I Turned California Gold into Midwest Platinum

-After major renovations—including jacking up the structure to install new steel framing and expand off-street parking—I had squeezed nearly all the value I could from the asset.
+After major renovations—including adding bedrooms and jacking up the structure to install new steel framing and expand off-street garage parking—I had squeezed nearly all the value I could from the asset.

 San Francisco’s Market Froth and My Exit

 At the time, San Francisco’s apartment market was overheating.
-UBS and Credit Suisse were quietly funding a buying spree by Walter Lembi, the city’s largest landlord, through a $100 million credit line that required only 5% down.
-They repackaged this debt for institutional investors.
-Lembi became the biggest player in town—until the music stopped in 2009.
+UBS and Credit Suisse were quietly funding a buying spree by Walter Lembi, the city’s largest landlord, through a $100 million credit line that provided almost 100% financing.
+These two banks repackaged this debt for institutional investors, and they made Lembi the biggest player in town.

-With the Great Financial Crisis (GFC), capital markets froze.
-Vacancies rose.
-Rents fell.
-Lembi couldn’t service the debt and began returning properties to the banks by the truckload.
+In addition, the subprime mortgage market was fueling a bubble in single family housing, and I didn’t think this bubble could last.
+Eventually, subprime crashed, the Great Financial Crisis (GFC) hit, and capital markets froze.
+In San Francisco, rental vacancies rose and rents fell.
+As a result, Lembi could no longer service his debt, and he began returning properties to the banks by the truckload.
 He passed away one year later, nearly bankrupt.

 Selling at the Peak Took Conviction

-In 2005, I sold the Marina property.
-I didn’t fully grasp the mechanics behind Lembi’s spree, but I knew the market felt saturated.
+In 2005, just before all this happened, I sold the Marina property.
+At the time, I didn’t fully grasp the mechanics behind Lembi’s buying spree, but I knew the market was overheating.
 Reinvesting in San Francisco didn’t make sense—why sell high only to buy high again?
-Shunning San Francisco took courage, as many brokers were pushing hard for wonderful 1031 exchange opportunities.
-But I decided to look east.
+Shunning San Francisco took courage, as many brokers were pushing hard for me to reinvest in the city using my 1031 exchange proceeds.
+But I decided to look elsewhere.

 I toured Oakland, Sacramento, and Reno.
 Oakland felt stagnant.
 Sacramento was frothy with institutional capital.
 Reno was simply depressing.
 None of these markets made sense.